chsequeira/spree_recurring/README.md

 ### Backend ###

-On the completion of an Order, if the variant.subscribable? is true, a subscription is created based on the line-item price of the variant.
+On the completion of an Order, if `variant.subscribable?` is true, a subscription is created based on the line item price of the variant.
 This includes any price modifications due to variants amounts.

 A subscription is attached to: